talfig/Assembler/README.md

 <!-- Types of Statements in Assembly Language -->
 <h2 id="types-of-statements-in-assembly-language">📚 Types of Statements in Assembly Language</h2>

+The maximum length of a line in the source file is 80 characters (excluding the newline character `\n`).

 Assembly language typically includes four types of statements:

 | **Statement Type**    | **Explanation**                                                                                                  |